AaltoSciComp/scicomp-docs/aalto/mac.rst

 Can't find the backup destination
 #################################
-This happens because either 1). you changed your password or the 2). server is down.
+This happens because either 1). you changed your Aalto password or 2). the server is down.
 Debug in the following manner,

 .. code-block:: bash

 	# Is the server alive?
-	ping cs-239.org.aalto.fi
+	ping timemachine.cs.aalto.fi

 	# If alive, probably it's your keychain.
 	# Watch the video below.